Funding and Support

 AHRC (Arts and Humanities Research Council) BGP2 (Block Grant Partnership Schemes) Studentships 2014–18

-The College is partner in two doctoral research training consortia recently awarded in the Block Grant Partnerships Scheme (BGP2).
+The College is a partner in two doctoral research training consortia recently awarded in the Block Grant Partnerships Scheme (BGP2).
 The first cohort of students will start in October 2014 and four further annual cohorts.

 The schemes offer fully-funded studentships for UK candidates and fees-only for EU candidates.